-Mrs Clare Ratcliffe (Chair of Governors) – parent governor – Joint Community Engagement.
+Mrs Clare Ratcliffe (Chair of Governors) – co-opted governor – Joint Community Engagement & Staff Wellbeing

 Miss Kate Buckley – staff governor – Link governor (governor training) - Joint Community Engagement.

-Dr Dorian Hayes (Vice Chair of PFP) - parent governor - English.
+Dr Dorian Hayes - parent governor - Year 1.

-Mr Giles Job (Vice Chair of CPR) - co-opted governor - Data
+Mr Giles Job - co-opted governor - Data

 Mrs Ruth Job - associate governor - Finance

-Mrs Marise King - co-opted governor - Joint Safeguarding/Health and Safety
+Mrs Marise King - co-opted governor - Safeguarding & Attendance (tbc)

 Rev Erwin Lammens – associate governor – EYFS.